Microsoft Office Courses

 Pivot Table – a pivot table is a tool within Excel that allows you to easily arrange and summarise complex data in a way that is easier to view and manipulate

-An example of a Table in Excel is shown below
+An example of a Table in Excel is shown to the left

 To create a Table from a set of Data simply follow these steps